AviatrixSystems/Docs/Solutions/old_aviatrix_aws_transitvpc.rst

 AWS Reference Deployment Guide
 ==============================

+This document describes a transit network built with static routes.
+The solution has been deprecated.

+For Aviatrix Next-Gen Transit Network, refer to `this document. <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`_

 This document is published by AWS Answers for `AWS Global Transit Network <https://aws.amazon.com/answers/networking/aws-global-transit-network/>`_ as Partner Offering.